-The Annual Investment Strategy requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor's Credit Ratings Services.
+This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor's Credit Ratings Services.
 The Annual Investment Strategy also considers maximum amounts and time limits with a financial institution located in each category.
-The credit criteria in respect of financial assets held by the council are detailed below:
+The credit criteria in respect of financial assets held by the Council are detailed below: